 To drive sales, we leverage free offerings that attract and engage prospects' interest and feature our platform capabilities.
-Through our website, and through a popular browser extension, we provide free access to a wide range of basic services that provide users with a subset of our robust insights and analytics as well as the opportunity to explore the value they could achieve from our paid offerings.
+Through our website, and through a popular browser extension which we own, we provide free access to a wide range of basic services that provide users with a subset of our robust insights and analytics as well as the opportunity to explore the value they could achieve from our paid offerings.
 Our free offerings deliver rankings and ratings of websites and apps as of a recent date and act as an entry point for many users who often upgrade to paid subscriptions.
 In 2020, we attracted nearly 20 million users with these free offerings, resulting in hundreds of thousands of sales leads.
 While functional and relevant to a broad swath of businesses, our free offerings offer significantly less functionality than our paid solutions, which address specific use cases with robust insights and time series data, with granular details around web traffic, behavior and user journey that can drive business decisions and success.
 We believe this tiered approach creates champions within organizations who see the value of our solutions, build trust in and connection with our brand, and spread the word organically.

-We sell to companies across a wide range of industries such as technology, financial services, retail, household products, apparel and institution all investors.
-For each of the years ended December 31, 2019 and 2020, no single customer generated more than 5% of our revenue.
-As of December 31, 2020, we had 2,718 customers, including 9 of the top 10 technology organizations, 7 of the top 10 financial services organizations, 5 of the top 10 retail organizations, 6 of the top 10 household products organizations and 4 of the 7 apparel organizations in the Fortune 500.
+We sell to companies across a wide range of industries such as technology, financial services, retail, household products, apparel and institution al investors.
+For each of the three months ended March 31, 2021 and the years ended December 31, 2019 and 2020, no single customer generated more than 5% of our revenue.
+As of March 31, 2021 we had 2,874 customers, including 9 of the top 10 technology organizations, 7 of the top 10 financial services organizations, 5 of the top 10 retail organizations, 7 of the top 10 household products organizations and 5 of the 7 apparel organizations in the Fortune 500.
 Once a customer starts to realize the value of our platform by deploying one of our solutions in their business, they often significantly increase their usage of our platform.